dat3Cph/material/flow5/week4-routing/README.md

 - Compare and contrast localStorage with other storage options (e.g., cookies).
 - Retrieve the JWT token from localStorage upon user login.
 - Attach the token to HTTP requests for authenticated API calls.

+### Before mondays lesson you should
+- Have read this tutorial down to "Loading Data": [React Router](https://reactrouter.com/en/main/start/tutorial)